 How can I get them?

-• Join a Student Club to get Peer-Reviewed Student Badges.
+• Join a student club to get peer-issued badges.

-• The Student Clubs determine the criteria for the award of these microcredentials on an annual basis.
+• The Student Clubs determine the earning criteria for the award of these badges on an annual basis.

-• You can find a list of Student Clubs that issue microcredentials on the intranet.
+• You can find a list of student clubs that issue badges on the intranet.

 The development of the CEU Microcredentials Ecosystem: a quest to improve our students’ employability

-We’ve been working on raising the profile of the skills that CEU students acquire during their degree since 2015.
+We’ve been working on raising the profile of the skills that CEU students acquire during their time at the University since 2015.
 We started with what was called the Certificate of Competencies: students received this in PDF format when they graduated.
-In 2019, we transformed the certificate into a set of badges using Open Badge technology, via the world’s leading badge-issuing platform, Badgr.com.
-Since then, the CEU Microcredentials Ecosystem has undergone exponential growth.
-In 2022, we took another leap forward with the new Open Badge v 3.0 release and the growing awareness of the concept of microcredentials across the world.
+In 2019, we transformed this certificate using Open Badge technology, via the world’s leading badge-issuing platform, Badgr.com.
+Since then, the CEU Microcredential Ecosystem has undergone exponential growth.
+In 2022, we took another leap forward with the release of the Open Badge 3.0 standard and the growing awareness of the concept of microcredentials across the world.

 - Launch of the “Certificate of Competencies” (PDF given to graduates recording the competencies acquired over the course of their degree).